SiddhantGupta799/PyBasics-Library/README.md

 	print("testing the presence of candace:",' ');
 	("candace" In names) ? print("found her") : print("couldn't find her");
 	print("Str(\"*\") * 4: ", Str("*") * 4);

+PyBasics package makes extensive use of the Arrays-Library which you'll find here -> https://github.com/SiddhantGupta799/Arrays-Library
+That library previously was a part of the Package but due to increasing size it was made as a standalone Library.